vmahajanam/Machine-learning/README.md

-# Developing-data-Products
+# Machine learning
-This contains the assignment for week4 of the course Developing data products
+This contains the assignment for the course practical machine learning